biotaphy/tutorials/_sphinx_config/tutorial/w2_resolve_splist_names.md

 This process outputs files similar to the following, and configured in the script parameter file:
 1. text to the console as it processes each name.
-2. a log file similar to [wrangle_species_list_gbif.log](../../data/easy_bake/wrangle_species_list_gbif.log)
+2. a log file named in the log_filename parameter, similar to [wrangle_species_list_gbif.log](../../data/easy_bake/wrangle_species_list_gbif.log)
-3. a report file similar to [wrangle_species_list_gbif.rpt](../../data/easy_bake/wrangle_species_list_gbif.rpt) containing a summary of the processing.
+3. a report file named in the report_filename parameter, similar to [wrangle_species_list_gbif.rpt](../../data/easy_bake/wrangle_species_list_gbif.rpt) containing a summary of the processing.
-4. an output species list similar to [heuchera_accepted_gbif.txt](../../data/easy_bake/heuchera_accepted_gbif.txt) containing the modified species list, one name per line.
+4. an output species list named in the out_species_list_filename, similar to [heuchera_accepted_gbif.txt](../../data/easy_bake/heuchera_accepted_gbif.txt) containing the modified species list, one name per line.

-The process also outputs a name-mapping configured in the wrangler configuration file for the AcceptedNameSpeciesListWrangler.
+The process also outputs a name-mapping named in the wrangler configuration file out_map_filename parameter for the AcceptedNameSpeciesListWrangler.
 The name-map is a JSON file with pairs of names - the original name to the accepted name according to the specified authority.
 This name-map is suitable to use for input when resolving another dataset containing a subset of the same original names.
 A sample output name-map is [gbif_splist.namemap](../../data/output/gbif_splist.namemap).